bbauska/W3Cx-5of5/README.md

 say: object.
 And object is a structured variable, I can use the "." operator to check the value of some property.</p>

-<p>So "person.familyName" will print the value "Buffa" .... "person.name"
+<p>So, "person.familyName" will print the value "Buffa" .... "person.name"
 will print my given name.
 There is a particular case for arrays.
 Arrays are defined using "brackets".
 If I define an array with two names of days in a week: Monday and Tuesday, then, its type is also &quot;object&quot;.